 make output directory

-This is actually built-in make, so you can use it in any project that uses make.
-The idea is to separate the code from all the build artifacts (object files, generated code, executables etc).
-To tell make to use an output directory specify O=path/to/output_dir.
-In my case I also specify -C path/to/source but if you’re already there, it’s redundant.
+but if you’re already there, it’s redundant.
 The beauty is that you can maintain separate output directories for different purposes (like switching the compiler), and then you can turn back to it.
 Also it keeps the repo clean, you don’t get object files next to source files.

 fix kconfig inconsistencies

-Normally you’d configure your kernel by using make menuconfig, browse through all options and select the once you need.
+, browse through all options and select the once you need.
 In our case all the right options are already picked — we have the options the kernel in use was compiled with.
 Unfortunately you can’t really trust the manufacturers (or, in fact, anybody) that the code they provide and the code running on the phone is exactly the same.
 Maybe they put a backdoor in, maybe they got drunk on release day and forgot to update the repo.
 This is one of the reasons people insist on being able to compile the kernel themselves — to be (more) sure that the code that runs is the one in the repo.

-In any case, if you have a kconfig from somewhere, and what to make sure the kernel is completely happy with it (kernel configuration has a lot of requirements, like some options depend on others, new mandatory options are added all the time), you have to run make olddefconfig.
-What this does is tell the make system, “hey, I have this config which was just fine last week (or last year), I want it updated”.
-It basically checks all requirements, assigns default values to new options, and deletes options it doesn’t know about.
+In any case, if you have a kconfig from somewhere, and what to make sure the kernel is completely happy with it (kernel configuration has a lot of requirements, like some options depend on others, new mandatory options are added all the time), you have to run make olddefconfig

 As you might have guessed, this process might make zero changes, or it might make a ton of changes.
 It depends.
 So, especially in our scenario, where we have no idea whether the code/kconfig are actually married together, it is nice to verify what olddefconfig did.
-So I suggest you diff the original and the modified version, meld is a nice graphical diff tool, but you can use any diff tool.
-If you forgot the ARCH=arm64 for example, you’ll see a lot of changes 🙂 Try it!
+So I suggest you diff the original and the modified version, meld

 make line

-There’s not much left to explain, but here it is: The ARCH env variable controls the target architecture (i.e where will the kernel run).
-If you’re wondering what are the accepted values (like arm64 vs aarch64), just look under arch/ folder in your linux repo.
+env variable controls the target architecture (i.e where will the kernel run).
+If you’re wondering what are the accepted values (like arm64 vs aarch64), just look under arch/

-CROSS_COMPILE is another rather important variable.
+is another rather important variable.
 Unless you have an M1 apple laptop (or a Pine Book Pro), then you’re likely still on a rusty old x86_64, and normally your compiler knows how to compile for x86_64 targets (i.e for your machine).
 To remedy this you’d have to install a cross compiler.
-Search your distribution for available packages, on mine the package was called aarch64-linux-gnu-gcc. clang actually has cross compiling built-in, but it still needs the CROSS_COMPILE variable for the linker.
+Search your distribution for available packages, on mine the package was called aarch64-linux-gnu-gcc

-CC specifies the C Compiler.
-When you compile with gcc, the name of the cross compiler is the rather wordy aarch64-linux-gnu-gcc, whether for clang it’s just … clang (because it can basically cross compile to everything, by design).
-When your CC differs from your HOST CC (i.e the compiler you use on your compiling machine to compile code for it), you’d have to specify HOSTCC.
+(because it can basically cross compile to everything, by design).
+When your CC differs from your HOST CC (i.e the compiler you use on your compiling machine to compile code for it), you’d have to specify HOSTCC

-And last, but not least there is -j8.
+.
 This tells the compiler to do 8 things in parallel (mostly compile sources).
 The right setting depends on your machine, how many cpu cores it has.
 You can just use the number of cpus on your system as a starting point.

 Testing the kernel